berislavlopac/momoa/docs/index.md

     >>> schema.model
     <class 'momoa.model.PersonModel'>

 The model classes are constructed dynamically when the Schema is instantiated.
-An instance of a model subclass is a Python object which automatically validates values and converts them to JSONSchema compliant types internally.
+An instance of a model subclass is a Python object which automatically validates values and converts them to JSON Schema compliant types internally.

 ```python
 from datetime import datetime